HTTP-RPC/Lima/README.md

 )
 ```

-Since weights are relative to each other, this code will produce the same results:
+Since weight values are relative, this code will produce the same results:

 ```swift
 LMColumnView(